OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 ## Metadata required for the discovery of service resources
 ### As described in ISO 19115-1 Table F.2

 The guidance produced here is meant to be a flexible resource.
 The element discussions are stored as separate files in a git repository and as such can be incorporated into web documents as needed for a particular purpose.
-They also may be cloned  or forked from the gihub repository at [https://github.com/icsm-au/metadata-working-group](https://github.com/icsm-au/metadata-working-group) and modified for a particular communities purpose.
+They also may be cloned or forked from the GitHub repository at [https://github.com/icsm-au/metadata-working-group](https://github.com/icsm-au/metadata-working-group) and modified for a particular communities purpose.

-Below is a example of how one might use a particular collection of best practice guidance documents to support a particular purpose.
-In this case is a list of elements as described in ISO 19115-1 Table F.2 of the minimum metadata required for the discovery of service resources
+Below is an example of how one might use a particular collection of best practice guidance documents to support a particular purpose.
+In this case, is a list of elements as described in ISO 19115-1 Table F.2 of the minimum metadata required for the discovery of service resources

 | **Element**   | **Class** |
 | ------------- | ------------------------ |